microsoft/Azure-Social-Media-Analytics-Solution-Accelerator/Deployment/Deployment.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FAzure-Social-Media-Analytics-Solution-Accelerator%2Fmain%2FDeployment%2Fdeploykeyvault.json)

-> Note: This deployment assumes you have created a [Twiter developer account](https://developer.twitter.com/en/portal/dashboard) and a [News API account](https://newsapi.org/)
+> Note: This deployment assumes you have created a [Twiter developer account](https://developer.twitter.com/en/portal/dashboard) with "Elevated" access to the Twitter API's features (check out this [link](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api) for more info on the access levels) and a [News API account](https://newsapi.org/).

 ### **Configuring the ARM template**
 In order to deploy the secrets into the Azure Key Vault, we need to configure the following variables.